ArcGIS Pro

 ArcGIS Pro is desktop GIS software developed by Esri, which replaces their ArcMap software generation.
 The product was announced as part of Esri's ArcGIS 10.3 release, ArcGIS Pro is notable in having a 64 bit architecture, combined 2-D, 3-D support, ArcGIS Online integration and Python 3 support.

-A major version update occurred with the release of ArcGIS Pro 3.0 in June, 2022.
+A major version update occurred with the release of ArcGIS Pro 3.0 in June 2022.
 Several major changes include: the dropping of support for geocoders created with ArcMap 10.x and versions of ArcGIS Pro 2.9.x and earlier; project files created or modified with ArcGIS Pro 3.0 are not readable by versions 2.9.x and earlier; geodatabases created in 3.0 may not be fully compatible with prior versions; and perhaps most significantly, Parcel Fabric datasets created in prior versions must be upgraded to be fully compatible in version 3.0.

+ArcGIS Pro released 3.6, which is supposed to, "enhance production, performance, and quality."
+Releases of ArcGIS Pro are typically supported through an 18-month "General Availability" phase before transitioning to a "Mature" support phase and then retirement.

+Calculate Field Toolbar allows users to select columns of data, and customize expressions using software such as "Python, SQL, Arcade, or VBScript."

+Symbology enables users to correlate displayed or hidden data points to be reflected on personal maps, which can be grouped by subcategories symbolically, or via polygon layering.
+Polygon layers may be manually generated by ArcGIS Users, or preset polygon shapes generated by ArcGIS Pro.
+Symbology may also be organized by color schemes.